 Slumber Search is supported by readers.
 Some links on Slumber Search are referral links.
 If you use one of these and buy something, Slumber Search may make a small amount of money.
 More info.

 Dunlopillo makes a variety of pocket sprung and latex mattresses for customers in the UK and Europe.
 With higher priced eco-friendly latex comfort layers, their selection may be more expensive than alternatives while having the unique responsive bounce of latex.
 In terms of customer reception, most found them comfortable, but there were some reports mentioning issues about firmness and longevity.

-Dunlopillo makes a variety of pocket sprung and latex foam mattresses for sale in the UK and Europe.
+Dunlopillo makes a variety of pocket sprung and latex mattresses for sale in the UK and Europe.
 They have two collections to choose from: Signature Collection and Go Hybrid Collection.
 Though these mattresses come in a variety of firmness options, they tend to be firmer and more responsive than some customers expect.
 Latex is highly responsive versus other types of foam and fibre comfort layers and tends to sleep firmer, which some may find disagreeable.

 Dunlopillo's prices are in-line with mid-grade latex materials and craftsmanship.
 Latex is a more expensive comfort layer versus synthetic materials like memory foam, but it generally lasts longer.
 However, there were some doubts that customers have reported about construction and feel in some cases.

 We'll go through each of their mattress collections so that you can get additional details of each before buying:

-Dunlopillo's Signature mattresses with a pure latex core.
-These mattresses feature 7 zoned supports to relieve pressure on the hips and shoulders, while supporting the middle spine.
+Dunlopillo's Signature mattresses with a pure latex core, and feature 7 zoned supports to relieve pressure on the hips and shoulders, while supporting the middle spine.
 These models include the Orchid, Millennium, Celeste, Royal Sovereign, Firmrest, Diamond, and their 'Plus' counterparts.
 The Plus versions use 100% pure latex in their 'core' layer.
 These mattresses come in various firmness profiles to choose from with the most popular option being the Royal Sovereign mattress, which includes a pressure relieving medium firmness feel.
-Dunlopillo gets good initial reception from most customers, but some had issues with firmness and durability.
+Dunlopillo gets good initial reception from most customers, but some had issues with firmness and durability from some models.

 The Pros: Latex mattresses at a competitive pricepoint.
 Ergonomic, zoned support for pressure relief.

 The Cons: Some initial comfort and durability complaints.